Liquid Nutrition

-Liquid Nutrition (Liquid Nutrition Group Inc.) is a Canadian company that provides functional beverages, such as meal replacement supplements, sport drinks, as well as fruit and vegetable based juices and smoothies, through franchised stores and authorized third parties in Canada and other countries.
+Liquid Nutrition Group Inc. is a Canadian company that provides functional beverages, such as meal replacement supplements, sport drinks, as well as fruit and vegetable based juices and smoothies, through franchised stores and authorized third parties in Canada and other countries.
 The company was listed on the TSX Venture Exchange between March 31, 2010 and September 21, 2015.

 History

 Liquid Nutrition was founded in 2004 by Matt Hill and James Kane, ex-rugby players and entrepreneurs.
 The store quickly attracted attention from future investors, Chantal Chamandy and Greg Chamandy (co-founder and former executive of Gildan Activewear.
 Greg and Chantal integrated vitamins and supplements into Liquid Nutrition, creating inventive combinations of fruit, juices, almond milk and neutraceuticals.
 Their fusion of naturally flavoured, intensely healthy functional beverages found an immediate demand.

 Stores are currently operating in Montreal, Toronto, Oakville, Vancouver and the Bahamas.
 Liquid Nutrition has sold over 100 stores to date, and plans to have 350+ stores open within the next five years.
 An international license agreement has also been reached for the Middle East and North Africa region (MENA).

 On May 16, 2011, Limehill Capital Corporation (TSX VENTURE:LHL.P) and Liquid Nutrition Group Inc. announced the amalgamated company named Liquid Nutrition Group Inc.

 Following the amalgamation, LQD.V went live on the TSX.V on May 25, 2011.